bertomartin/git-recipes/06-working-with-files.md

 ### Solution

 Git allows you to set a global `.gitignore` file.
 This files behaves exactly the same as a project-specific `.gitignore` file, but it is always used in every project.
-In this file you can define pattens for generci files you never want to include in version control:
+In this file you can define pattens for generic files you never want to include in version control:

     .DS_Store
     .svn